Our Break from the Divine Feminine

 There are lots of ways that women can work to cultivate that feeling of merging.
 I’ve watched as plant medicines like ayahuasca have ridden a zeitgeist of desire for consciousness expansion.
 You could meet a shaman lover to take you to places you never knew were inside yourself.
 You could make music with a spontaneously collected cohort.
 You can use my favorite toolkit – kundalini yoga – to tour the recesses of your bodymind and move through stored trauma and emotion as you release fear and feel radiant joy.
 Seriously, it does that.
 You could walk in nature for an hour or two.
 No phones, no pen, no books.
 Just walking and taking it in.

-4. Reclaim: a life led by you
+4. Reclaim: a self-directed life

 When you can begin to come from this space of awe, gratitude, and beauty, you’ll stop making decisions the old fashioned way.
 You’ll just wait and sit patiently until it becomes clear, and then you’ll know what to do.